flipyap/distillery/README.md

 store the ETag and Last-Modified headers from the server to determine if the file has changed.
 The download cache is used to store the downloaded file.
 The download cache is not used to determine if the file has changed, that is done by the HTTP cache.

+If you need to delete your cache simply run `dist info` identify the cache directory and remove it.

+**Note:** I may add a cache clear command in the future.